Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: Application to CanariCam Data

 The result in Figure \ref{Egg-N-band} shows for the first time the presence of strong scattering polarization in the mid-IR for the Egg Nebula.
 The circular arrangement of PA vectors around the mid-IR peak are consistent with polarimetry of the Egg at wavelengths from visible to near-IR \citep{Sahai1998, Weintraub2000, Kast2002}, measuring up to 70\% polarization at 2 $\mu$m.
-However, because the N-band is so broad, N-band imaging polarimetry by itself is not sufficient to assess the relative contributions of silicates, however small, and carbonaceous dust, and, further, cannot constrain any contribution by silicates entrained and organized by a magnetic field.
+However, because the filter is so broad, N-band imaging polarimetry by itself is not sufficient to assess the relative contributions to polarization from silicates, however small, and carbonaceous dust.
 To do that we must utilize multi-wavelength polarimetry and the extended Aitken method to "unfold" the sightline components.